oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

-# JSON Duality View Developer Coding Exercise
+# JSON Duality View Developer Coding Challenge

 ## Introduction

-In this lab, you will complete a JSON Duality developer coding exercise.
+In this lab, you will complete a JSON Duality developer coding challenge.

+Estimated Time: 30 minutes

 ### Objectives
 * Perform the coding required to achieve the enhancement request outlined in the instructions.